Unparalleled Shallow Water Performance

 We’re doing something very different.

 We want to build you a skiff that is focused on two priorities: shallow-water performance and durability.
-It’s not that everything else isn’t important – it’s just that our passion lies in building you a boat that’s tough, lightweight, and delivers unparalleled shallow water performance .
+It’s not that everything else isn’t important – it’s just that our passion lies in building you a boat that’s tough, lightweight, and delivers unparalleled shallow water performance.
 If you need a good all-around skiff, like to booze-cruise occasionally, want to comfortably cross open bay in windy conditions and not spill your beer, etc., there are already skiffs out there that do all of those things much better than ours.
 Our boats are designed with a certain type of shallow-water fanatic in mind.

-Built for the Texas coast
+Built by Hand for the Texas Coast

 No Frills Design Built Around Outboard Jet Propulsion

-It’s a simple concept that’s frequently overlooked: the more crap you put on a skiff, the heavier it becomes.
+It’s a simple concept that’s frequently overlooked: the more accessories you put on a skiff, the heavier it becomes.
 Platforms, consoles, anchoring systems, live wells, coolers, seating… every addition adds incremental weight.
 These skiffs are ultra-minimalist to facilitate improved draft and enhance poling and planning efficiency.
 Also, the cromis hull and tunnel were designed to maximize outboard jet efficiency and performance – outboard jets are the optimal shallow water propulsion system.

 Weight reduction is critical if you want to build a high-performance, shallow-water skiff.
 We use industry standard techniques like vacuum bagging, resin infusion, and fully cored construction to help us build the lightest, strongest skiff possible.
 However, we take weight reduction a step further by using awlgrip in place of gelcoat, employing the use of a robust, lightweight stringer and bulkhead system and using 100% directional laminates (no fiberglass mat is used anywhere in the skiff).